shashankaman/EcommerceSalesReport/README.md

 Ecommerce Sales Report Dashboard

+### 📌 About This Project

+This project focuses on applying data analytics in the healthcare domain to help hospital management monitor patient flow, department workload, and operational efficiency.
+The goal was to convert complex healthcare data into a clear, centralized decision-support dashboard.

+The analysis covers data cleaning, relationship modeling, KPI definition, and interactive visualization to highlight utilization patterns, peak periods, and department-wise performance.
+The dashboard is designed for non-technical stakeholders, ensuring insights are easy to interpret and actionable.

+This project demonstrates my ability to work with domain-specific data, translate operational challenges into analytics solutions, and support better resource planning in healthcare environments.

 ### 📌 Business Problem (WHY)

 Many businesses track sales data but lack a single, reliable dashboard that gives management a clear picture of overall performance, trends, and problem areas.
 This project was designed to create a centralized sales monitoring system for quick decision-making.